riverlane/deltaflow-on-artiq/docs/install.rst

 -------------------

 Deltaflow-on-ARTIQ has been tested on Ubuntu 18.04 and 20.04 and on MacOS 10.15.15+.
+For Mac users we recommend to configure your Docker Desktop to use at least 4 **CPUs**, 4GB of **Memory** and allow more than 30GB for your **Disk Image size**.
-It has not been tested on Windows as well as on MacOS 11.0.x.
+Deltaflow-on-ARTIQ has currently not been tested on Windows.

 First steps
 -----------